FlooferLand/fast_config/README.md

 ---

 ## What is this crate?
-This crate was originally called `simple_config`, but I had to change the name due to a crate having the exact same name [*(linked here)*](https://crates.io/crates/simple_config).

-This crate was made to be a faster to set up, more light-weight, statically typed alternative to [config](https://crates.io/crates/config).
+`fast_config` was made to be a faster to set up, more light-weight, statically typed alternative to [config](https://crates.io/crates/config).
-But it also accidentally manages to beat [simple_config](https://crates.io/crates/simple_config) in the lightweightness and "fast to set up" category.

-The lead benefit of this crate is how fast you can get it set up;
-It also doesn't sacrifice performance for readability *(see some examples at [# Examples](#examples))*
+It also manages to have it's own benefits compared to some other config-reading crates, as there is full support for writing/saving config files and it also provides you with *some* options regarding styling your config files

 ---

 ### Why this crate?
-- It's small and fast *(uses compile-time features to remove any unnecessary code)*
+- It's small and fast *(uses compile-time features to remove/add code)*
 - It's safe and robust *(uses Rust's structs to store data, instead of HashMaps)*
-- Ridiculously simple to use *(only takes 3 lines of short code to make a config file, write/read something, and close it)*
+- Ridiculously simple to use *(only takes 3 lines of short code to make a config file, write/read something, and save it)*

 ### Why not this crate?
-- You can't currently use different file formats in the same project <br/>
-This is an intentional design choice to be able to shrink down the code as much as possible. <br/>
-And since this crate is mostly made for the global-scope config file a program might use, I didn't really see that as necessary. <br/>
-*Feel free to open an issue if you'd like this to be changed!*
+- It's not usable if you don't know the way the data will look like

 ### ⚠ Documentation and tests are still being made! ⚠
-I'm still working on this crate, and it's in somewhat-early-access.
+This crate has now entered the 'stable' stage, i however haven't battle-tested this in any big projects, so while there will NOT be any panics or crashes, some user-side error handling in particular might be a bit bugged

-While I haven't managed to find any bugs, documentation might be a little weird or incomplete at the current moment.
+Documentation might be a little weird or incomplete at the current moment, too.

 ---